When conventional

 TREAT CONFIDENTLY

-With 9 years of patient experience and
+With 10 years of patient experience, 92%

-91% unrestricted commercial coverage for
+unrestricted commercial coverage for ENTYVIO IV,

 TREAT FLEXIBLY

-ENTYVIO has 2 options for UC
+With 2 options for maintenance treatment—the

-*Based on Symphony claims data from June 2014 to preliminary June 2023.
-August 2023.
+Based on Symphony claims data from June 2014 to preliminary November 2023.
+February 2024.

-GI=gastrointestinal; IV=intravenous; MAdCAM-1=mucosal addressin cell adhesion molecule-1.
+GI=gastrointestinal; IV=intravenous; MAdCAM-1=mucosal addressin cell adhesion molecule-1; SC=subcutaneous.

 GEMINI I